Inside the Louvre Palace: The Architecture Most Visitors Walk Past

 The Sully Wing

-Sully occupies the eastern range and wraps around the Cour Carree, the architectural core of the old palace.
-It takes its name from the Duke of Sully, minister to Henri IV.
-Egyptian antiquities fill the lower floors, while French painting from the fourteenth to the seventeenth centuries rises above.
-In the basement, the medieval Louvre remains bring the building back to its earliest layers.
-In Denon, the Louvre dazzles.
-In Sully, it remembers.
+Egyptian antiquities fill the lower floors.
+French painting from the fourteenth to the seventeenth centuries rises above.
+In the basement, the remains of the medieval Louvre bring the palace back to its earliest layers.[3]

 The Richelieu Wing